Justinette2175/personal_website_gatsby/src/content/projects/song-writing.md

   - music-and-poetry
 ---

+### Background

+Long before visual or digital arts, music was integral to my artistic practice.
 I write poetry and have arranged a number of my poems as songs that I perform at open mic events in the city.

+### Project

-The following video is a live set of a donzen songs I wrote and performed at the Yellow Door Coffeehouse in 2007.
+The following video is a live set of a donzen songs I wrote and performed at the Yellow Door Coffeehouse in 2017.
 I invited singers Mikayla Kaminski and Joseph Monroe to accompany me on some of the pieces.

 <div class="w-full relative h-0" style="padding-bottom: 56.25%">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZJIKksYN2Nk?start=1419" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen class="absolute top-0 left-0 w-full h-full"></iframe></div>